KaitlynDodds/Bookface/BookfaceTasks.md

 		- new form
 		- comment listing on book SHOW
 	- Seed database
-	- Auth middleware, pass user data to every route
+	- Index page ui (anyone can see)
+	- data validations for forms